MikeHopley/ftl-ships-strategy/index.md

 Start your second Slug on weapons, then move to engines as needed.
 Venting the front of the ship is awkward, so consider pre-venting and letting oxygen refill a bit.

 You have three empty system slots to fill, so try to buy your first system a little earlier than usual.
-[Defence drones work well on this ship](https://i.imgur.com/IQpdpCr.jpg), as all rooms are outside the blind spot.
+[Defence drones cover this ship well](https://i.imgur.com/IQpdpCr.jpg), as all rooms are outside the blind spot.

 Distress beacons are less good than usual&thinsp;&mdash;&thinsp;possibly still better than a "standard" beacon, but worse than a guaranteed fight (if you have map data).